proteendas/OIBSIP-DS-02/README.md

 their future sales with every step they take to manipulate the cost of advertising their product.
 So let’s start the task of sales prediction with machine learning using Python.

-## This project files contains dataset, source code both ipynb and py and models files.
+## This project files contains dataset, source code in ipynb and models files.

 •	Importing Required Packages